LeoFu9487/push_swap_tester/README.md

 or

-generate and visualize numbers from 0 to n - 1
+generate a permutation of numbers from 0 to n-1

 ```bash debug.sh clean <stack size>```